Zacharie Robichon: IMSA SportsCar Championship

 A second in the Petit Le Mans at Road Atlanta was enough to deliver the GTD team championship to Pfaff Motorsports and the drivers’ title to Robichon and Vanthoor.
 The podium in the season finale ended an impressive string of three victories and two second-place finishes in the second half.
 In all, the pair took four wins and six podiums in 10 starts to win the IMSA SportsCar Championship GTD class title.

 With Pfaff Motorsport moving the GTD Pro in 2022, Robichon joined Wright Motorsports in its Porsche 911 GT3 R GTD class entry.

 In 2022, Robichon Raced the four rounds of the Michelin Endurance Cup: 24 Hours of Daytona, 12 Hours of Sebring (Sebring), 6 hours at the Glen (Watkins Glen International), and Petit Le Mans (Michelin Raceway Road Atlanta).
 He admitted that moving into a part-time role brought concerns about fitting into the team and being a third wheel to the ouftfit's full-time drivers, Ryan Hardwick and Jan Heylen.

 In his first race with his new team, he took a class victory at Daytona with teammates Ryan Hardwick, Jan Heylen, and Richard Lietz.

 European Le Mans Series

 On the heels of his victory in the 24 Hours of Daytona, Robichon joined with Proton Competition in the European Le Mans Series, racing Porsche 911 RSR-19 in the GTE class alongside the actor Michael Fassbender and Porsche factory driver Richard Lietz.

+In 2023, Robichon won the ELMS championship in the GTE class with Proton Competition.

-In his first start in the 24 Hours of Le Mans in June, Robichon finished a disappointing 16th in class and 51st overall.
+In his first start in the 24 Hours of Le Mans in 2022, Robichon finished a disappointing 16th in class and 51st overall.